-Crochet tutorial that teaches you how to make this Sunflower granny.
+Crochet pattern and tutorial that teaches you how to make this Sunflower granny.
 This is smaller than a 6 inch square, but if you make many of these squares it really makes the afghan pop!

 You can find more afghan patterns under the category Granny Squares